 Before presenting to my colleagues and/or leadership, I thought: I cannot do this.
 I'm a fraud, and everyone is going to find out.
 Why would they ever take me seriously?
 I’m a fake.

-In conference rooms or a group meeting with other PMs, I always had an irrational feeling that someone would come in and tap me on the shoulder and tell me I wasn’t meant to be there.
+In conference rooms or a group meetings with other PMs, I always had an irrational feeling that someone would come in and tap me on the shoulder and tell me I wasn’t meant to be there.
 That the people at the table were more intelligent than me, and I was the odd one out.

 Once, I let the imposter syndrome nerves get the best of me and did a series of really bad product management interviews.
-I had many thoughts ranging from “there are many better candidates than I,” “what am I doing with my life?”, “they are going to fire me,” “I have no idea what I’m doing here,” and even “everybody is going to find out that I’m not smart enough.
+I had many thoughts ranging from “There are many better candidates than I,” “What am I doing with my life?”, “they are going to fire me,” “I have no idea what I’m doing here,” and even “everybody is going to find out that I’m not smart enough.